pzinemanas/AudioMoth-Firmware-SPL/README.md

 /notebooks includes jupyter noteboks with the filter design process, calibration among others.

 Other folders are includes related to the AudioMoth original firmware.

+## Disclaimer

+The calibration process was not carried out, thus the SPL mesaure is inexact yet.